 - The "EasyClean []] cleaning aid can only be started once the cooking compartment is cold (room temperature) and the appliance door is closed. - Do not open the appliance door during operation.
-Doing this will interrupt the "EasyClean of the cleaning aid.

-- 1. Remove the accessories from the cooking compartment. - 2.
+Doing this will interrupt the "EasyClean or "Cleaning aid." - 1.
+Remove the accessories from the cooking compartment. - 2.
 Mix 0.4 litres of water (not distilled water) with a drop of washing-up liquid and pour into the middle of the cooking compartment floor. - 3.
-Touch the $\bigcirc$ touch button. - 4.
-Touch the $\bigcirc$ touch button. - 5.
-Use the $\langle$ or $\rangle$ button to select "EasyClean $\boxed{0}$ ". - 6.
-Use the $\sim$ button to navigate to the next line. - 7.
-Touch the ▷|| touch button.
+Touch the \bigcirc touch button. - 4.
+Touch the \bigcirc touch button. - 5.
+Use the $\langle \text{ or } \rangle$ button to select "EasyClean $\boxed{0}$ ". - 6.
+Use the \sim button to navigate to the next line. - Touch the ▷|| touch button.
 The appliance starts EasyClean.
 The remaining time appears on the display.